 Think about SAMR and historical thinking opportunities.
 I’m guessing you know about SAMR – using edtech tools as Substitution, Augmentation, Modification, and Redefinition.
 I love Sylvia Duckworth‘s version:

 Using a locked Google Form to measure foundational content knowledge is simply substituting an online Form for a paper and pencil MC test.
 Move along the SAMR continuum – use the Google Form to modify and redefine how kids use and share information.
 Make it more interactive.
 More authentic.
 More student driven.

 - Primary Sources evaluation / Argumentative writing

 Create a Form with primary sources embedded.
 Ask kids to use their historical thinking skills to evaluate the sources and create an argument using evidence found in the sources.
 Your documents can be typical kinds of things such as diaries and speeches.
 But don’t be afraid to have kids look at less traditional forms of primary sources such as charts, newspaper articles, and current social media posts.

 - Media Based Questions

 I love the idea of embedding multimedia such as photos and videos into a Google Form.
-Not sure what MBQ is?
+Not sure what a MBQ can look like?
 This older post can help.

 - Writing prompts

 Create less complicated prompts in your Form.
 It could be an exit card.
-A response to a class conversation or.
+A response to a class conversation.
 It could even be a response based on small group discussions.